WHAT CAUSES AUTISM?

 The January 2015 issue of Immunology Letters (Evidence Supporting an Altered Immune Response in ASD) concluded that, "Symptoms of immune dysfunction in ASD include neuroinflammation, presence of autoantibodies, increased T cell responses, and enhanced innate NK cell and monocyte immune responses.
 Moreover these responses are frequently associated with more impairment in core ASD features including impaired social interactions, repetitive behaviors and communication."

 As we have learned today, inflammation from whatever the source, has, via 'The Leakies,' the ability to both expose the brains and nervous systems of developing infants to substances or organisms that they should not be exposed to (at least not so early in life) and trigger aka 'turn on' certain 'bad' genes.
-The two factors that are most well known for this were talked about repeatedly in these studies --- microrganisms (BACTERIA, YEAST, MOLD, VIRUSES, etc) and environmental toxins.
+The two factors that are most well known for this were talked about repeatedly in these studies --- microorganisms (BACTERIA, YEAST, MOLD, VIRUSES, CHRONIC OR OCCULT INFECTIONS, etc) and ENVIRONMENTAL TOXINS.

 Although we could easily and accurately be talking about GLUTEN when we talk about "NEUROTOXINS," the single most toxic non-radioactive element on the planet is something you are all at least somewhat familiar with --- MERCURY (any number of medications are extremely toxic as well).
+This does not even touch on the fact that many are saying that ALUMINUM is even more toxic to the brain --- and it's the universal vaccine adjuvant (an adjuvant purposely creates inflammation and neuroinflammation in order to make the vaccine work harder / "better").
 Is it possible that injecting these substances directly into our infants and children (not to mention pregnant moms --- HERE) could be at least contributing to the AUTISM EXPLOSION that no one can seem to figure out?

 "Gut disease with inflammation is becoming increasingly evident in autism.
 Widespread inflammatory changes with poor intestinal digestive enzyme activity, abnormal intestinal permeability, and malabsorption have been reported in various autistic subgroups.
 Ethyl mercury as a vaccine preservative (thimersol) may also inflict gut injury."
 From the July, 2001 issue of Environmental Health Perspectives (Mercury and Autistic Gut Disease)

 Or maybe it's just that in our current environment of ANTIVAXXER PARANOIA, no one is willing to take the next step and come forward with their results?
 Rest assured that studies showing any relationship between Autism and Vaccines are being squelched (last link in previous paragraph).
-The truth is, the simple act of publishing something like this would be the equivalent of signing your own death warrant concerning your career (CASE IN POINT).
+The truth is, doing this research is nigh impossible because no one (individuals, facilities, or organizations) want to be associated with it.
+And the simple act of publishing such a study would be the equivalent of signing your own death warrant concerning your career (CASE IN POINT).

-I would never argue that at least on some level, most of the Vaccines against childhood diseases (measles, mumps, rubella, pertussis, etc) prevent these diseases (HERE IS ONE THAT UNEQUIVOCALLY DOES NOT).
-But there's another question that even most thinking people are failing to address.
+There's another question that even most thinking people are failing to address.
 Are we "SWAPPING" childhood diseases --- diseases that for the most part everyone used to get and get over quickly --- for chronically debilitating lifetime diseases (namely Autoimmune Diseases ---- HERE's a list if you are not sure what I am talking about)?
-Many experts would argue the affirmative.
+Many experts would argue the affirmative (HERE is one pertaining to today's topic).

 Face it, we've known for decades that Autism Spectrum Disorders are intimately related to dysfunctions of the Gut.
-We've known for much longer than that that mercury is bad news when it comes to health.
+We've known for much longer than that that mercury and aluminum are both bad news when it comes to health.
 So, could vaccines be the culprit in ASD?
 No. They are not "the" culprit.
 But could they be "a" culprit?
 I think that scientists that are not at least open to this question are being dishonest in light of both peer-review and what the general public is saying about their experience(s) (HERE).
 Which begs yet another question.
-How big a culprit are they?
+How big of a culprit are they?

 Although you might not agree with everything on my site, my desire is that it not only provokes you to think, but that it ultimately leads to a healthier lifestyle for both you and your family.
 If you are finding yourself spending more time on our site than you intended, why not share the wealth by liking us on FACEBOOK.